BTI-US/PhotoEditor-Server/README.md

         - `status`: The status of the request.
         - `message`: The message of the request.
         - `keywords`: The keywords to be used as search filters for the image.
+- `POST /basic/filename-keywords-upload`
+    - **Administrators Only**: Upload the keywords as search filters for the image filename.
+    - Request Body:
+        - `token`: The token of the administrator.
+        - `keywords`: The keywords to be used as search filters for the image.
+    - Response:
+        - `status`: The status of the request.
+        - `message`: The message of the request.

 ### API Endpoints